 Galaktoboureko is a sweet Greek pastry that shares a lot of similarities with bougatsa.
 While bougatsa originated in Thessaloniki, the best galaktoboureko is to be found in the Karpenisi and the Evritania region of Central Greece.

-As you travel across Greece, you will find a lot of kebab houses, just like you will find gyros and souvlaki places.
+As you travel across Greece, you will find a lot of kebab houses.
+They are just as common as gyro shops and souvlaki places.
 While souvlaki and gyros are commonly made from pork, kebabs tend to be prepared with lamb or beef.

 The dishes served and prepared at these places have both Greek and Turkish origins.
 You will note that there are a large variety of different style kebabs in Greece, so you never have to eat the same thing twice during your trip!